 Bad Egg

 When I was little I really loved living things in general and liked to keep them as pets.
 I had pet spiders, caterpillars, potato bugs, ants, and the list goes on.
-They were not your traditional pets because we were renting our home as I recall we were not allowed to have "real" pets like cats and dogs until after we decided to buy it.
-Anyway before I was able to have a cat, I liked to make a pet out of anything I could find before letting it go free.
-I really enjoyed going across the street since the neighbor had a lot of animals including chickens.
+They were not your traditional pets because we were renting our home and as I recall we were not allowed to have "real" pets like cats and dogs until after we decided to buy it.
+Anyway, before I was able to have a cat, I liked to make a pet out of anything I could find before letting it go free.
+I really enjoyed going across the street since the neighbor had a lot of animals, including chickens.

-I decided I liked birds as well as the other creatures I collected so when the neighbor gave me an egg instead of eating it I decided to keep it to see what would come out.
+I decided I liked birds as well as the other creatures I collected.
+So when the neighbor gave me an egg, instead of eating it I decided to keep it to see what would come out.
 I put the egg in a sock to keep it warm and waited...and waited.
-Maybe it didn't occur to me at that age that having an egg didn't mean I would have a baby chicken as well because not all eggs are fertilized.
+Maybe it didn't occur to me at that age that having an egg didn't mean I would have a baby chicken as well, because not all eggs are fertilized.
 Or maybe I was just keeping my hopes up regardless as to how long I waited but those hopes were eventually crushed-literally.

 I don't recall exactly how it happened but one Sabbath/Friday night the egg broke and that may have been the first time I experienced the smell of a rotten egg.
 And it was a horrible.
 That was probably one of the worst circumstances if not the worst circumstance surrounding the welcoming of the Sabbath I have lived through so far.